 Transparent, Accessible and Fair

-The Professional Conduct Review (PCR) process (authorized by the Registered Nurses Act (2008)) is used to assess an allegation, and to intervene, when an RN or NP member’s practice or conduct is alleged to be unacceptable and deserving of sanction.
+The Professional Conduct Review (PCR) process (required under the Registered Nurses Act (2008)) addresses allegations filed with the Director of Professional Conduct Review, when an RN or NP member’s practice or conduct is alleged to be unacceptable and deserving of sanction.

 Council approved a policy on Alternative Dispute Resolution pursuant to section 16 of the Registered Nurses Regulations (2013).

 For more information on the PCR process, call (709) 753-6181 or email firstname.lastname@example.org.